 4. Selecting your smart home devices

-Ensure the smart home devices you pick are able to integrate with each other.
+Ensure the smart home devices link your smart blinds, smart light and etc are able to integrate with each other.
 You don’t want to have two control apps on your phone.
 Verify their suitability to work with your chosen home assistant before you buy them.